codermarcos/log-booky-iac/README.md

 # 🪽 Log Booky

-The **Acompanha Me Backend** provides a structure to save authenticate and save models to create a catalog.
+The **Log Booky** provides a structure to save student jumps and instructors sign the student jumps.

+It is a project for a dropzone that I'm used to jumping, that I did as an activity for my major.

 This is a simple serverless application built in [Typescript][ts-doc] and uses [Node.js 20 runtime][node-doc].
 It consists of an
 [Amazon Cognito](https://aws.amazon.com/cognito/) to authenticate user that retrive data at [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).